-The Tucson Airport Authority (TAA) airport system consists of Tucson International Airport and Ryan Airfield.
-TIA is a full commercial service airport serving the Tucson metropolitan area, southern Arizona, and northern Sonora, Mexico.
-Ryan Airfield serves as a general aviation reliever airport for TIA and is a popular recreation field for transient pilots
+The Tucson Airport Authority (TAA) airport system consists of Tucson International Airport (TUS) and Ryan Airfield.
+TUS is a full commercial service airport serving the Tucson metropolitan area, southern Arizona, and northern Sonora, Mexico.
+Ryan Airfield serves as a general aviation reliever airport for TUS and is a popular recreation field for transient pilots

 Ryan Airfield, located 12 miles southwest of downtown Tucson, covers 1,804 acres and accommodates a wide variety of general aviation activity.